bitcoin/bitcoin/doc/dnsseed-policy.md

 7. A reachable email contact address must be published for inquiries related to the DNS seed operation.

+8. DNS seed domain should not be used for other things to keep things separate and secure.

 If these expectations cannot be satisfied the operator should discontinue providing services and contact the active Bitcoin Core development team as well as posting on